Rafi: It was all a dream.

 - This has happened innumerable times in superhero comics as an "out" for a wacky story that doesn't fit into canon.
 So much so that it was common to include the blurb "Not a dream!
 Not an imaginary story!" on covers to reassure readers that no such cop-out would be used.
 Since Covers Always Lie, they'd usually find some other cop-out that meant the events still weren't what they seemed.

 - The high-profile Batman: RIP storyline is (among other things) an attempt to bring the wackier Silver Age adventures of the Dark Knight in-canon by explaining them as hallucinations caused by sensory deprivation experiments.
 An original quote from one of those Silver-Age tales is a prominent part of the storyline (and very typical of the trope): "It would be far easier to consider this a dream... but how can I?
 For in my hand, I hold the Bat-Radia!"
-The sensory deprivation experiment was not a retcon, but was itself a framing device in an actual Silver Age story.
+The sensory deprivation experiment was actually not in itself a retcon, but was the framing device for a real Silver Age story; RIP just expanded it to cover others as well.
 An alternative explanation provided for some of these episodes is the insinuation that they were hallucinations brought about by exposure to Joker toxin, Scarecrow's fear gas, etc.

 - Disney Ducks Comic Universe: